microsoft/MixedReality-UXTools-Unreal/Docs/UIElements.md

 # UI Elements

 UI elements give the user a way to show and hide groups of UI functionality.
-UI elements are scene components that can be attached to any actor to allow it's presence to be controlled by it's parent element.
+UI elements are scene components that can be attached to any actor to allow its visibility to be controlled by its parent element.

-The parent-child relationship is controlled using actor attachment.
-When the parent actor is inactive it will hide all of its children.
-When the parent actor is active it will restore its children's state.
-There is an example of this using buttons in the ButtonExample scene.

-**Notes**
+Parent-child relationships are managed via actor attachments.
+If the parent is hidden, all of its children will be hidden.
+It is recommended to have the `UxtUIElementComponent` as the root component as the actor as this allows it to automatically update if the actor is attached to a new parent actor.
+If it is not the root component, RefreshUIElement() will need to be called manually after attaching a new parent actor.

-1. Manually changing actor visibility will not affect child UI elements and may lead to unwanted behavior.
+**Note**: Manually changing actor visibility will not affect child UI elements and may lead to unwanted behavior.
-2. If the element is re-attached to a new parent actor, `RefreshElement()` will need to be called to update the element to match its new parent's state.

 ## Built-in UI Elements

-A number of the built in components are UI elements by default.
-This includes:
+A number of the built in components are UI elements by default, but any actor can be given UI element functionality by attaching a `UxtUIElementComponent`.
 * `UxtPressableButtonComponent`
 * `UxtPinchSliderComponent`
 * `UxtTouchableVolumeComponent`

-There is a BP_UIPanel blueprint for HL2-style panels but any actor can be given UI element functionality by attaching a `UxtUIElement` component.